-13 Drone data: Athens
+Drone Data: Athens

-The observations of the data set pNEUMA (25) were collected by ten drones flying over the cen-14 tral business district of Athens, Greece, during the morning hours.
-The data contains the latitude 15 and longitude values for different vehicle types, namely car, bus, motorcycle, medium and heavy 16 vehicles, and taxis over time fractions of 0.04 seconds.
-The number of observations for pNEUMA 17 is smaller compared to the detector-based UTD-datasets, as the measurement period comprised 4 18 weekdays only.
-Because the observations of some drone flights indicated measurement errors, the 19 preprocessing was extensive.
-For example, we removed the eighth drone flight and the observa-20 tions of the last 2 minutes of every drone flight, as the reported speeds and densities indicate that 21 there might be measurements errors.
-To derive density values from the data set, we assumed a 22 network length of 100 km according to the official data set description.
-Finally, we aggregated the 23 observations in 2-minute intervals.
-24
+The observations of the data set pNEUMA (27) were collected by 10 drones flying over the central business district of Athens, Greece, during the morning hours.
+The data contains the latitude and longitude values for different vehicle types, namely car, bus, motorcycle, medium and heavy vehicles, and taxis over time fractions of 0.04 s.
+The data set offers a variety of uses, for example the extraction of lane-specific information (28), MFDs, and stop and go patterns (29).
+The number of observations for pNEUMA is smaller than for the detector-based UTD data sets, as the measurement period comprised four weekdays only.
+Because the observations of some drone flights indicated measurement errors, the preprocessing was extensive.
+For example, we removed the eighth drone flight and the observations of the last 2 min of every drone flight, as the reported speeds and densities indicated that there might be measurement errors.
+To derive density values from the data set, we assume a network length of 100 km according to the official data set description.
+Finally, we aggregate the observations in 2 min intervals.

-1 Simulation data: Innsbruck
+Simulation Data: Innsbruck

-The Innsbruck data was generated with a microscopic traffic simulation using SUMO (26).
-The network was retrieved from OpenStreeMaps (27).
-For all included traffic behavior models, the default parameters were chosen.
+The Innsbruck data is generated with a microscopic traffic simulation using SUMO (30).
+The network is retrieved from OpenStreetMaps (31).
+For all included traffic behavior models, the default parameters are chosen.
 Thus, the simulation is not calibrated.
 However, for the current study, such a calibration is not essential as we investigate traffic flow dynamics and their effects on the network level.
-Such mechanisms are included in the simulation due to the physical modeling of driving behavior.
+Such mechanisms are included in the simulation through the physical modeling of driving behavior.

-8 The origin-destination patterns were randomly generated.
-The loading curve has a trape-9 zoidal shape, i.e. after a step-wise loading, the maximum demand was kept for some time intervals, 10 until the demand was decreased again in a step-wise manner.
-Such loading curves are commonly 11 applied to mimic a rush-hour including its onset and offset.
-The loading and unloading phase lasted 12 for 1.5 [h] each, the plateau phase for 1 [h], which results in a total simulation time of T = 4 [h].
+The origin-destination patterns are randomly generated.
+The loading curve has a trapezoidal shape; that is, after a stepwise loading, the maximum demand is kept for some time intervals, until the demand is decreased again in a stepwise manner.
+Such loading curves are commonly applied to mimic a peak hour including its onset and offset.
+The loading and unloading phases last for 1.5 h each, and the plateau phase for 1 h, which results in a total simulation time of T = 4 h.

 Vehicles follow the shortest path from their origin to their destination.
-In the simulation, we apply a quasi-dynamic traffic assignment, where the shortest paths are updated for all vehicles considering the current traffic states in the network for every 2 minutes.
+In the simulation, we apply a quasi-dynamic traffic assignment, where the shortest paths are updated for all vehicles considering the current traffic states in the network for every 2 min.
 In other words, all vehicles can adapt their route before they reach their destination if such a change is of advantage.
-Such an assignment represents a reasonable trade-off between realism and computational cost (28).
+Such an assignment represents a reasonable trade-off between realism and computational cost (32).

-To allow the analysis of the impact of signal control on the network inefficiency, we varied the signal control parameters.
+To allow the analysis of the impact of signal control on the network inefficiency, we vary the signal control parameters.
 We assume that all traffic signals follow a fixed-time control logic, have a common cycle length, have the same green-to-cycle ratio of 0.5, and no offsets apply.
-Three different cases with a cycle length of 60, 90, and 120 [s] were investigated.
-Previous research has shown that offsets do not have a major impact on the resulting MFD (29).
+Three different cases with a cycle length of 60, 90, and 120 s are investigated.
+Previous research has shown that offsets do not have a major impact on the resulting MFD (33).